Kidney and bladder diseases in rabbits

 • Weight loss, general weakness, decreased appetite. how-to-rabbit.com+1

-• Fur appears unkempt, rabbit appears "tired" or inactive. how-to-rabbit.com
+• The fur looks unkempt, the rabbit appears "tired" or inactive. how-to-rabbit.com

-• In advanced cases: blood count changes, electrolyte and calcium imbalances.
+• In advanced cases: changes in blood count, electrolyte and calcium disturbances.
 PetMD

 Symptoms of bladder/urinary tract diseases